 Asks the question nobody else asked.
 Scored high in Inquiry Quality, Interest Signal, Reflective Capacity, and Correction Capacity.
 The person who finds the door nobody saw.

 The participant does not receive a type code.
-They receive a narrative — a story about who they became in the room, told through what the facilitator and the AI observed together.
+They receive a narrative — a story about who they became in the room, told through what the trained guide and the AI observed together.

 Five Elective Modules